Things to Do in Hawaii During Christmas by Island in 2025

 - Hawaii in December: Everything to Know For Your Trip

-Kauai has not announced holiday events around the island.
+Kauai doesn’t have as much going on as other islands.
 Check out the shopping centers like Coconut Marketplace in Kapa’a on the east coast.
 They offer hula shows, ukulele classes, and lei workshops throughout the week.

-- Kauai’s Festival of Lights daily from Thanksgiving to New Year’s Eve, 6 PM to 11 PM – Santa is available for pictures at the Historic County Building porch.
+- Kauai’s Festival of Lights is held daily from Black Friday to December 29th, 6 PM to 11 PM – Santa is available for pictures at the Historic County Building porch.
 Holiday decorations and holiday music abound.

-- Waimea Christmas Parade December 3rd, 5:30 PM – a Christmas light parade complete with cowboys on horseback.
+- Waimea Light Parade December 20th, 5:00 PM – 10 PM – a Christmas light parade in Waimea

 Things to Do on the Big Island During Christmas

-- Kailua-Kona Christmas Parade December 10th, Saturday – the annual parade goes down Ali’i Drive in Kailua-Kona with local marching bands and floats.
+- Kailua-Kona Christmas Parade December 13th at 5:30 pm – the annual parade goes down Ali’i Drive in Kailua-Kona with local marching bands and floats.

-- Waimea Christmas Twilight Parade Dec 3rd, 5:30 pm to 9 pm – If you are on the Big Island, check out the annual Christmas parade through Waimea town.
-See 60-holiday floats and trucks, plus Santa.
+- Waimea Christmas Twilight Parade, December 6th at 6:00 pm– If you are on the Big Island, check out the annual Christmas parade through Waimea town.
+See 60 holiday floats and trucks, plus Santa.

-- Hilo Christmas Light Parade November 26th – Hilo is the cutest town in Hawaii and its annual Christmas parade is what one would expect.
+- Hilo Christmas Light Parade, November 29th – Hilo is the cutest town in Hawaii, and its annual Christmas parade is what one would expect.

-- Hawaiian Holiday Arts and Crafts Festival November 25th and 26th – A local holiday festival featuring art and crafts made in Hawaii by local artists, live music and food.
+- Hawaiian Holiday Arts and Crafts Festival (Hilo) December 19th and 20th – A local holiday festival featuring art and crafts made in Hawaii by local artists, live music, and food.
 Free entry!

 - Keauhou Shopping Center – cookies and crafts in the courtyard during December.
 See the Keauhou Shopping Center event schedule for details.